jfpalchak/cranberry/README.md

 * 9:18 - there's a humming bird outside my window, maybe I should call the app 'Hum'
 * 9:39 - begin looking into TypeScript documentation
 * 10:15 - reading through TypeScript documentation
-* 10:30 - introductory practice with TS, add folder to repo
+* 10:30 - introductory practice with TS
 * 10:52 - research on defining types in TS: Interfaces vs Type Aliases
+* 11:10 - taking notes on when to use Interface vs Type Aliases
+* 11:20 - back to TypeScript documentation: 'The Basics'

 ```